-♦ Passport – If you’re going to one of the islands or Mexico or … or anywhere outside the US (Remember, your passport must be valid for at least 6 months BEYOND your return date!!!)
+♦ Passport – If you’re going to one of the islands or Mexico or anywhere outside the US (Remember, your passport must be valid for at least 6 months BEYOND your return date!!!)

 ♦ Small Bills for Tipping – Even when going to an all-inclusive, there will be people along the way you’ll want to tip and you won’t always want to use the $20s you got from the ATM before leaving.

 ♦ Sun Screen – Any place sunny, even if it’s a ski weekend.